- Academic Philosophy

 - Student Work

-COA’s focus on human ecology—the study and improvement of the relationships between humans and our social and natural communities—provides the conceptual framework for the Educational Studies program.
-As a philosophy, it invites, encourages, and guides us to apply our understanding of interconnection, interdependence, and interaction between the following:
+College of the Atlantic’s focus on human ecology—the study and improvement of the relationships between humans and our social and natural communities—provides the conceptual framework for the Educational Studies program.
+As a philosophy, it invites, encourages, and guides students and faculty to apply their understanding of interconnection, interdependence, and interaction among the following:

 Professional Teacher Certification